SaltineChips/Rubix-V3.0.0.0/doc/README.md

-Empower Network
+Rubix Network
 =============

 Setup
 ---------------------
-Empower Network is the original Empower client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Empower transactions, which requires a few gigabytes of disk space.
+Rubix Network is the original Rubix client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Rubix transactions, which requires a few gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Empower Network, visit [empower.io](https://empower.io/downloads/).
+To download Rubix Network, visit [Rubix.io](https://Rubix.io/downloads/).

 Running
 ---------------------
-The following are some helpful notes on how to run Empower Network on your native platform.
+The following are some helpful notes on how to run Rubix Network on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/empower-qt` (GUI) or
+- `bin/Rubix-qt` (GUI) or
-- `bin/empowerd` (headless)
+- `bin/Rubixd` (headless)

 ### Windows

-Unpack the files into a directory, and then run empower-qt.exe.
+Unpack the files into a directory, and then run Rubix-qt.exe.

 ### macOS

-Drag Empower Network to your applications folder, and then run Empower Network.
+Drag Rubix Network to your applications folder, and then run Rubix Network.

 ### Need Help?

-* See the documentation at the [Empower Wiki](https://empower.wiki/start) for help and more information.
+* See the documentation at the [Rubix Wiki](https://Rubix.wiki/start) for help and more information.
-* Ask for help on [#empower](https://riot.im/app/#/room/#empower:matrix.org) on Riot.
+* Ask for help on [#Rubix](https://riot.im/app/#/room/#Rubix:matrix.org) on Riot.
-* Ask for help on [Discord](https://discord.me/empower).
+* Ask for help on [Discord](https://discord.me/Rubix).

 Building
 ---------------------
-The following are developer notes on how to build Empower Network on your native platform.
+The following are developer notes on how to build Rubix Network on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)